AIPC

 Jasmine Fiddler

-AIPAC chair
+AIPC chair

-Red Wing AIPAC meetings
+Red Wing AIPC meetings

-AIPAC meets 6-7 p.m. the second Wednesday of each month, September through May.
+AIPC meets 6-7 p.m. the second Wednesday of each month, September through May.

 Location: